Your Knowledge of English

 Why do you need to check I can communicate in English?

-We need to make sure you have the necessary knowledge of English to communicate effectively before we give you a licence to practise medicine.
+We need to make sure you have the necessary knowledge of English to communicate effectively before we can grant your application.
 This is so you don't put the safety of your patients at risk.
 Communicating includes speaking, reading, writing and listening.